libnxz/power-gzip/README.md

 - doc/ - Provides documentation about the library.
 - inc_nx/ - Internal header files.
 - lib/ - Implements the library functions.
+- [oct/](oct/README.md) - Provide output comparison tests validating that data can be compressed and decompressed with other libraries maintaining their integrity.
 - samples/ - Provide example application that use the libnxz API.
 - [selftest/](selftest/README.md) - Small set of tests for the NX GZIP accelerator.
 These tests are reused in Linux.